 WorldSkills set high goals for the Helsinki competition.
 It was supposed to be the best competition of all times in both quality and fair play.
 Along with the new operations models and more thorough preparation described earlier we sought new solutions to the equality of competitors by the openness of the competition tasks and information given in all languages.
-As one of the new elements of developing the more open and equal system we released the competition in more skill categories than before.
+As one of the new elements of developing the more open and equal system we released the competition task to all member states three months before the competition in more skill categories than before.
 However, in these skill categories we changed the task at least 30%, which is required by the rules, right before the start of the competition to test the competitors' skills in unpredictable tasks.
 Almost with no exception the experiences from this method were positive.